Project

 Delivering commercial viability on a complex historical site

-The development consists of two office buildings, a new 37 storey residential tower, new theatre and museum, a two storey commercial unit, and the refurbishment of existing railway arches to commercial units with steel frame cafe structure on top and a 3 storey basement.
+The development consists of two office buildings, a new 37-storey residential tower, a new theatre and museum, a two-storey commercial unit, and the refurbishment of existing railway arches to commercial units with a steel frame cafe structure on top and a three-storey basement.

 We were employed to take the design from Stage 3 to completion, building upon the original scheme and delivering significant improvements to both the layout and structural efficiency across the development.

-This development is on a protected historical site features, and the two office buildings bookend the three retained historic buildings and face a conservation area on the opposite side of Curtain Road.
+This development is on a protected historical site and features two office buildings that bookend the three retained historic buildings and face a conservation area on the opposite side of Curtain Road.

-The Hewett is 70,000 sq ft over 8-storeys, and The Bard provides 110,000 sq ft of office space over 12-storeys, along with a new basement (3 storeys over approximately half of the site footprint) to accommodate commercial floor space, plant, car and motorbike parking and cycle storage.
+The HewettĀ is 70,000 sq ft over 8 storeys, andĀ The Bard provides 110,000 sq ft of office space over 12 storeys, along with a new basement (3 storeys over approximately half of the site footprint) to accommodate commercial floor space, plant, car and motorbike parking and cycle storage.

 The discovery of the theatre remains posed a significant challenge.